-On top of that, it made Mustafa realize how important it is that a physician be able to give undivided attention to patients and how crucial it is to reduce the burden of paperwork on practicing doctors.
+Thanks to this experience, Mustafa realized how important it is that a physician be able to give undivided attention to patients.
+Also, how crucial it is to reduce the burden of paperwork on practicing doctors.
 Luckily, his health is much better now.

-Mustafa says that the iScanner app has been a huge help to him with his submission for an exam and other coursework.
+Mustafa says that iScanner has been a huge help to him with his submission for an exam and other coursework.

 Apart from being exceptionally hard, medical school is also very expensive.

-“I don’t have a printer or a scanner on hand where I live,” Mustafa says, “but since I started using the iScanner app, I no longer need to go to a printing center to be able to scan documents.
+“I don’t have a printer or a scanner on hand where I live,” Mustafa says.
+“But since I started using iScanner, I no longer need to go to a printing center to be able to scan.
 This saves money but, most importantly, time and effort, which are incredibly valuable assets in themselves, but even more so when you’re at medical school.”

 What’s more, as a medical student, there are important extracurricular activities like research.
-Working in a lab, you need to make a lot of notes, and it can be problematic to manage all your papers and notepads or track down the ones you need.
+Working in a lab, you need to make a lot of notes.
+It can be problematic to manage all your papers and notepads or track down the ones you need.
 Mustafa says that iScanner has made things a lot easier in this regard because he can now instantly scan his notes and file them in the correct location.